state-adapt/state-adapt/apps/docs/src/app/concepts/sources.md

 The drawback is rare, but it does occur: Since we only subscribe to the first observable, cold observables like those created from `of` and `timer` that you would expect to fire for each individual store that uses them will actually only fire for the first store that uses that exact observable reference.
 The solution?
 Just create a new reference for each store that uses it.
 This can be achieved either through a factory function, such as `getTimer = () => timer(5000)`, or by wrapping the reference in a `defer()` when passing it into another store (simply calling `.pipe()` on an observable doesn't seem to create a new reference, so that doesn't work).
 There might be a more clever workaround, but these work.

 This situation is rare and the benefits from having 1 action in Redux Devtools per event is well worth this drawback.
 But it is good to know about so you can deal with it when you come across it.

+### No Multiple Events

+One of StateAdapt's core aims is to maximize reusability of state management patterns.
+This is good, but when it comes to sources, it can be easy to go a little too far.
+State adapters have no opinion on what sources are going to cause their state changes, and this is intentional.
+The responsibility to define these sources lies with the consumers of these adapters, because there may be multiple stores that need to react to those same sources.
+If sources were provided with each adapter, developers would be tempted to use them all and just call `.next()` on each of them for single events, which is the problem discussed in [No Multiple Sources](/concepts/sources#no-multiple-sources).
+In summary, providing sources that can be reused across multiple event types/origins can lead to imperatively updating multiple sources in response to single events.

+When looking at Redux Devtools you want to be able to understand exactly which sources actions are coming from.
+If you do end up creating utility methods for generating sources (like [`getHttpSources`](/concepts/sources#gethttpsources)) make sure you are able to accept a scope to prepend to each source type.
+Refer to [`getHttpSources`](/concepts/sources#gethttpsources) as an example.

+[Mike Ryan's talk on good action hygene](https://www.youtube.com/watch?v=JmnsEvoy-gY) applies to StateAdapt sources.

+It is generally safer to define sources as close as possible to where the events themselves are emitted from.
+For example, if you are creating a source for a button click, you should prefer defining it right in the same component as the button itself, or at least a service that is dedicated to that component.